 \subsubsection{Forward Influence Sampling (FIS)}

-evaluates the probability of each node $v\in V$ being influenced by the negative seed set $S$.
-Specifically, FIS generates the Susceptibility List $H(v)$ for all non-negative seed nodes as
+FIS estimates the probability of each node $v\in V$ being influenced by the negative seed set $S$ through Monte Carlo simulation~\cite{weller2010monte}.
+Specifically, FIS quantifies the susceptibility value $H(v)$ for each non-negative seed node as

-where \(\phi\) refers to the simulation number of FIS, \(A^{(i)}\) denotes the node set infected in the \(i^{th}\) simulation, and \(\mathbf{1}_{A^{(i)}}(v)\) represents the indicator function.
-All susceptibility values are recorded in the Susceptibility List.
-The algorithm procedure of FIS is given in Algorithm~\ref{alg:forward_sampling}.
+where \(\phi\) denotes the total number of simulations, and $A^{(i)}$ represents the set of nodes infected by $S$ in the $i$-th simulation.
+The indicator function $\mathbbm{1}_{A^{(i)}}(v)$ equals $1$ if $v \in A^{(i)}$, and $0$ otherwise.
+All susceptibility values $H(v)$ are stored in the Susceptibility List $H$.
+The detailed algorithmic procedure of FIS is provided in the Appendix A.2.